AntonD3/zk_compression/README.md

 ## Tech specification
 ### Algorithm description
 We want to make an algorithm that will be efficient with storage transition data.
-Rollups with contracts usually use the next(or similar) format for storage transition record:
+ZK rollups with contracts(or some other way for state interaction) usually use the next(or similar) format for storage transition record:
 `(address, key, new_value)`.
 #### Storage keys
 But actually, most of the contracts are written on solidity and vyper.
 And they used the first storage slots for non-dynamic state variables.
 So actually most of the keys in storage transition are really small numbers(start with zeroes in binary format).
-We can encode the key like one byte(number of zeroes on start).
-One byte because it can contain 256 different numbers and the maximum number of zeroes - 256.
-When the number of zeroes == 0 we can just write the key without such optimization.
+We can encode the key like one byte for number of zero bytes and then non-zero part.
+When the number of zero bytes == 0 we can just write the key without such optimization.

 Let's tell about dynamic arrays, strings, and bytes(Note: from this point, we will not explain what to do with strings, because strings are totally the same in storage with bytes).
 For dynamic arrays and bytes with size > 31, you can compute the slot of an element like `keccak256(small_slot_number) + some_small_value`, this two values can be compressed with the same algorithm as for static state variables(because they are usually so small).
 So you are saving the preimage of keccak256 and offset instead of the slot number.